next-book/kb/content/topic/networking.md

 howto: |
   - Use predefined categories when possible.
 ---
+## Events

+- [Reading in a Digital Environment](https://www.uni-regensburg.de/bibliothek/veranstaltungskalender/reading2019/index.html) - International Conference 2019, Regensburg on November 8 (We’ll have a poster there.)
+- [OpenAlt 2019](https://go.ur.de/reading) — Open tech conference in Brno.
+(We’ll have a talk there.)

 ## Partners and friends (past and present)

-- Nová Beseda (Publishing house; Andrea Slováková, Ľuboš Slovák)
+- Nová Beseda (Publisher; Andrea Slováková, Ľuboš Slovák)
 - Ivana Lukeš Rybanská — collaborator on the original idea of a next-book (now at VŠE Praha)
 - Partners connected via TAČR project realised by Nová Beseda
   - KISK at Masaryk University (Michal Lorenz)